Home/Vegetables/Fresh Squash Blossoms

 Can you eat squash blossoms raw?

-How long do squash blossoms last in the fridge?
+How long do squash blossoms last?

 What dishes can I make with squash blossoms?

-Are squash blossoms safe for pregnant women?
+Are squash blossoms safe for everyone to eat?

-How do you know if squash blossoms are fresh?
+How do you store squash blossoms?